coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 characteristic: Each is used to get from one place to another.
-The Astral Plane is a conduit to all other planes, while the Ethereal Plane and the Plane of Shadow both serve as means of transportation within the Material Plane they're connected to.
+The Astral Plane is a conduit to all other planes, while the Ethereal Plane and the Plane of Shadow both serve as means of transportation within the Material Plane they’re connected to.
 These planes have the strongest regular interaction with the Material Plane and are often accessed by using various spells.
 They have native inhabitants as well.